MaggieJian/Final-AI-Coursework/README.md

 Wheeler, J. (2024).
 ESA-PhiLab/iris. [online] Available at: https://github.com/ESA-PhiLab/iris [Accessed 11 May 2024].

 ‌Yale Center for Business and the Environment.
 (2024).
 Marina Bay Sands. [online] Available at: https://cbey.yale.edu/research/marina-bay-sands#:~:text=Standing%20at%20water [Accessed May 2024].

+Zhao, L. and Ji, S. (2022).
+CNN, RNN, or ViT?
+An evaluation of different deep learning architectures for spatio-temporal representation of Sentinel time series.
+IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, 16, pp.44-56.